 In this post, we will see how to turn on Internet Connection Sharing & create a WiFi hotspot in Windows 8 | 8.1 using the netsh wlan utility, command prompt and Wireless Hosted Network.
 I just bought a Nokia Lumia 920 Windows Phone 8, and found that while downloading apps which were greater than 50MB in size, I either needed Wi-Fi connection or a 3G connection.
 I was on 2G and I did not have a wireless connection at home.

-While one could always use WiFi HotSpot Creator or Connectify to create a WiFi hotspot, I wanted to create one natively in Windows 8.
+While one could always use freeware tools like WiFi HotSpot Creator, mHotSpot, Bzeek, or Connectify to create a WiFi hotspot, I wanted to create one natively in Windows 8.
 The procedure for creating one on Windows 7 was different.
 When I tried to do it on my Windows 8 Dell laptop, I found that the settings to Create an ad hoc network via Network and Sharing Center did not exist.
 The only option then, I thought, seemed to be, by using the netsh utility.

-To begin, you will have to first open command prompt as an administrator.
+To begin, first make sure that the WiFi is set to ON.
+Then you will have to open command prompt as an administrator.
 Open the WinX menu and select Command Prompt (Admin).
 The CMD window will open.
 Type the following and hit Enter:

 netsh wlan set hostednetwork mode=allow ssid=DellNet key=asdfg12345